wavefrontHQ/docs/pages/doc/ts_rawmin.md

 The `rawmin()` aggregation function finds the lowest (minimum) reported data value at each moment in time, across the time series that are represented by the expression.

-By default, `rawmin()` returns a single series of minimums by aggregating values across all time series.
+By default, `rawmin()` returns a single series of minimums by aggregating data values across all time series.
 You can optionally group the time series based on one or more characteristics, and obtain a separate series of minimums for each group.

 A raw minimum is computed only from real values reported at a given moment in time.
 No interpolation is performed to fill in data gaps in any time series.